FireDynamics/LectureFireSimulation/_sources/content/modelling/01_general/03_approaches.md

 ## Experiments

-Models little to no value if they are not supported by experiments.
+Models have little to no value if they are not supported by experiments.
 Thus the design and conduction of experiments on various scales is the fundament of fire safety science and engineering.
 Some experimental aspects in the context of experiments are:
 * material flamability tests
 * measurement of quantities like heat release, structural temperatures, heat radiation, toxic gas concentrations, etc.
 * bench-scale experiments for material or building element evaluation, potentially with a separation of effects